 Is temperature and humidity a factor with chalk style or latex paints?

-🦉the composition of minerals and clay in the formula allow Wise Owl to withstand hotter and colder temperatures once painted on a surface.
-The pore space (relative particulate air space) present in chalk style paints like Wise Owl allow for expansion and contraction without flaking, peeling, and weakening the bond when exposed to fluctuations in temperature or even humidity.
+The composition of clay, lime, and other minerals found in chalk style paints can typically mean withstanding hotter and colder temperatures once painted on a surface.
+The pore space present in chalk style paints allow for expansion and contraction without flaking, peeling, and weakening the bond when exposed to fluctuations in temperature or even humidity.

-Is distressing chalk style or latex paints dangerous?
+Is distressing dangerous? chalk paints vs latex paints

 Do chalk style or latex paints need to be sealed?